Above: These incredible collections are free for all users…not just Apple users.

 Google Photos is aggressive…I didn’t realize how aggressive until I started working on this with perhaps my 4th iPad.
 I wasn’t even shown the above ‘Open App’ message.
 It just opened the Google Photos app!

-If that happens to you the fastest thing to do (rather than trying to figure out how to change some G. Photos Settings for example) is to delete the Google Photos app!
-I had to do that on two iPad’s in order to even get to the place where I could initiate Desktop View…which is my next top below.
+If that happens to you the fastest thing to do (rather than trying to figure out how to change some G. Photos Settings for example) is just to delete the Google Photos app entirely and then redowkwk I had to do that on two iPad’s in order to even get to the place where I could initiate Desktop View…which is my next topic below.

 Below: Mac OS Wallpaper Gallery of Some of My Favorite Wallpapers

-Tip to Bypass Google Photos App & Make Wallpapers Visible to Mobile Devices
+Tip to Bypass the Google Photos App & Make Wallpapers Visible to Mobile Devices

 You need to switch to Desktop View in order to view or download any wallpapers.
 This method will also assure that you download the images in the highest resolution possible too.